YadavSaurabh110/Assignment-no-1/README.md

 # Assignment no 1
-solution of assignment no 1 preoblem
+solution of assignment no 1 problem